Diets Used

 It becomes harder and harder for the kidneys to process and eliminate urea.
 This is one of the most important functions of the kidney.

 Another function of the kidneys is to product a hormone (erythropoietin) that stimulates the bone marrow to produce red blood cells.
-As the kidneys age, this function is compromised as well leading to anemia.
+As the kidneys age, this function is also compromised.
+Anemia is the result.

 Kidney disease tends to be a slow degenerative process that owners and veterinarians alike miss in the early stages of the disease because there are no obvious symptoms and we don't have simple, accurate, or inexpensive urine or blood tests that detect the disease in the early stages.